oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

     - Runs WDT tooling to generate a domain home.
     - Packages the domain home and passes it to the operator.
   - After the introspector job completes:
-    - The operator creates a config map named `DOMAIN_UID-weblogic-domain-introspect-cm` and puts the packaged domain home in it.
+    - The operator creates a configmap named `DOMAIN_UID-weblogic-domain-introspect-cm` and puts the packaged domain home in it.
     - The operator subsequently boots your domain's WebLogic Server pods.
-    - The pods will obtain their domain home from the config map.
+    - The pods will obtain their domain home from the configmap.

 #### Runtime updates overview

-Model updates can be applied at runtime by changing the image, secrets, or WDT model config map after initial deployment.
+Model updates can be applied at runtime by changing the image, secrets, or WDT model configmap after initial deployment.
 If the image name changes, or the domain resource `restartVersion` changes, then this will cause the introspector job to rerun and generate a new domain home, and subsequently the changed domain home will be propagated to the domain's WebLogic pods using a rolling upgrade (each pod restarting one at a time).
 See [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}).

 #### Continuous integration and delivery (CI/CD)